NVIDIA/TensorRT-LLM/docs/source/performance.md

 ### Fused Matmul + Gated-SiLU (LLaMA)

-There are different possible implementations for Matmul followed by Gated-SiLU.
-The simplest implementation uses two Matmul operations and combines the results in a separate CUDA kernel.
-That's the current implementation in TensorRT-LLM.
-The next release will include a more efficient implementation that runs a single Matmul.
+The current implementation combines two Matmul operations into one Matmul followed by a separate SwiGLU kernel (when `--use_fused_mlp` is enabled).
+The future release will include a more efficient implementation that runs single Matmul + SwiGLU fused kernel.

 ## Reproducing Benchmarked Results